 a route to become a Commissioned Officer.
 Taking a year off after high school, I decided

 I wanted to join an ROTC program to accomplish that goal.
-Edinboro University was
+PennWest Edinboro was the

-the first school I visited during that year off, and I was hooked on their Army ROTC
+first school I visited during that year off, and I was hooked on their Army ROTC program

-program from the start.
-Becoming part of something bigger than myself has been one
+from the start.
+Becoming part of something bigger than myself has been one of the

-of the greatest feelings and best decisions I have made.
-The Edinboro Army ROTC program
+greatest feelings and best decisions I have made.
+The Edinboro Army ROTC program has

 to aid in my success at being an Army Commissioned Officer upon graduation.
 The ROTC